Early Advantage Assessment

 What is the best age to screen a child for reading issues?

 Often, children are discovered to have reading challenges as they proceed through early elementary school.
 As they encounter the threshold of their understanding, it becomes evident that they need additional support, and often screenings follow.
 But, what if a child was screened at an early age for important risk factors?
 The Sharpen Early Advantage Assessment does precisely this.
 There is no age requirement for the Early Advantage Assessment.
-The Genetic Reading Trait Report and the Family History Assessment can be taken at any age.
-For children between ages 2 and 5 years of age, the Early Language Assessment offers pre-literacy insight, while the Early Literacy Assessment is designed to assess children between 4 and 8 years old.
+The Family History Screen can be taken at any age.
+For children between ages 2 and 5 years of age, the Early Language Screen offers pre-literacy insight, while the Early Literacy Screen is designed to assess children between 4 and 8 years old.